 Stephanie is in her 24th season as a Muppet Performer on the Emmy-winning Sesame Street, where she has lent her talents to a variety of one-off characters (including the short-lived semi-regulars Curly Bear, Lulu, and Elizabeth).
 In Season 46, she inherited the role of Prairie Dawn from the great Fran Brill.
 She brings life to countless inanimate objects on Elmo's World, parodies a slew of popular film characters in Cookie Monster’s Crumby Pictures Presents, and sings principal and/or chorus roles in nearly every Elmo the Musical.
 She can also be heard in many animated and Muppet inserts on Sesame Street, including “30 Rocks,” “Preschool Musical,” and “G!” (the Glee parody) and her vocal performance with R.E.M. on their “Furry Happy Monsters” is featured on the Songs From the Street: 35 Years of Music box set.
 In addition, she voiced an assortment of plasticine characters in Bert & Ernie’s Great Adventures, as well as Super Fairy in Abby’s Flying Fairy School.
 She has performed in dozens of Sesame home videos, the television specials The Cookie Thief, When Families Grieve, Families Stand Together: Feeling Secure in Tough Times, Elmo’s Christmas Countdown, Elmo's Magic Cookbook, Elmopalooza and CinderElmo, as well as the 1999 feature film The Adventures of Elmo in Grouchland.
 She can also be heard on the Grammy-winning recordings of Elmo in Grouchland and Elmopalooza.

 But Sesame Street is not the only place Stephanie plies her craft.
+She plays Peri on the new Netflix series Julie's Greenroom, on which she also served as puppeteer captain.
 She puppeteered and voiced Velma (as well as some incidental characters) in the direct-to-DVD feature Scooby Doo Adventures: The Mystery Map (which has also aired on Cartoon Network).
 She played Uma and Inka on the acclaimed Noggin preschool series Oobi, and she also puppeteered a Muppet Ann Curry when the Muppets took over the Today show.
 She has also performed on Jack’s Big Music Show (guest-starring with Jon Stewart), Bear in the Big Blue House, Donna's Day, The Wubbulous World of Dr. Seuss, Binyah Binyah!, The Puzzle Place, and other various projects you may or may not have heard of (the former being Muppets: Letters to Santa, the latter being Dog Cat Blog Chat).
 She even performed a little girl puppet in Last Week With John Oliver’s first season segment on prison reform, and the character returned for that season’s finale as well.
 Stephanie returned for season two of Last Week Tonight to perform a goat puppet for a Chinese New Year piece, and later in the season, danced in a full-body mascot suit to play Hoots, the NSA Owl, as well as Stunk the Steampunk Skunk in the season two finale.

-As a voice-only talent, her credits include the new PBS animated series Nature Cat, Wallykazam!, The Wonder Pets!, Proof of Life on Earth, Sheep in the Big City and The Book of Pooh, as well as a myriad of promos and commercials, video games and interactive products, demos, industrials, educational tools, and narration for more than a dozen Scholastic children’s read-along books on CD, including Miss Spider’s Tea Party, Clifford the Big Red Dog and seven other Clifford titles.
+As a voice-only talent, her credits include Nature Cat (for which she also wrote an episode), Wallykazam!, The Wonder Pets!, Proof of Life on Earth, Sheep in the Big City and The Book of Pooh, as well as a myriad of promos and commercials, video games and interactive products, demos, industrials, educational tools, and narration for more than a dozen Scholastic children’s read-along books on CD, including Miss Spider’s Tea Party, Clifford the Big Red Dog and seven other Clifford titles.
+She recently recorded the audiobook for Juror #3, a James Patterson Bookshot, which will be released in 2018.
 She can also be heard on the souvenir album for the Finding Nemo attraction at Walt Disney World.
 In addition, she was heard in radio and television commercials for the New York Botanical Garden from 2012 through 2014.